Leave No Trace

 Ask any Leave No Trace Travel Trainer what they think of Hennessy Hammocks.
 The environmentally friendly design requires no ground leveling, trenching or staking.
 When you walk away from your campsite, there will be no tent footprint and almost no evidence that you were ever there.

 How Hennessy Hammock Supports the Leave No Trace Principles

-Plan Ahead and Prepare - Because the Hennessy Hammock is light and compact, it can be carried as emergency gear on any hike, always ready to be used if an overnight bivouac becomes necessary, providing a warm and safe shelter in the most adverse conditions.
+Plan Ahead and Prepare - Because the Hennessy camping hammock is light and compact, it can be carried as emergency gear on any hike, always ready to be used if an overnight bivouac becomes necessary, providing a warm and safe shelter in the most adverse conditions.

 Be Considerate of Other Visitors - Hammock campers do not need to cluster in crowded camping areas or huts because there is such a range of possibilities for overnighting.
-Many trail hikers choose to avoid popular camping sites because of noise, crowding and rodents.
-The low key colors of Hennessy Hammocks lessen visible pollution in pristine areas.
+Many trail hikers choose to avoid popular camping sites because of noise, crowding, and rodents.
+The low key colors of Hennessy camping hammocks also lessen visible pollution in pristine areas.